 Singing has the power to bring people together, allowing a singer to emotionally connect with audiences through the interpretation of lyrics and melody.
-Our voice is an extremely powerful tool, but many people are mystified by what actually goes on in our body to produce sound.
+Our voice is an extremely powerful vocal instrument, but many people are mystified by what actually goes on in our body to produce sound.
 Although it’s not essential that we know everything about our voice in order to sing, an awareness of the physical process can help influence our technique development and learning capabilities.

-Breathing - Our Power Supply
+Breathing - Our Vocal Instrument Power Supply

-Whilst breathing is an automatic process, singers can learn to control the flow of air and engage the muscles involved in breathing.
+>Whilst breathing is an automatic process, singers can learn to control the flow of air and engage the muscles involved in breathing.
 An understanding of the diaphragm muscle falling and rising with each breath and how we can connect with this muscle during phonation, enables singers to achieve a smooth flowing sound and better sustain notes.

 Vocal Cords and Larynx - Our Source of Sound